ArguMentor: Augmenting User Experiences with Counter-Perspectives: System Description

 \item \textbf{Claim detection}: Claims are automatically detected within the text and highlighted.
 A fine-tuned model is used for claim detection.
 The GPT-3.5-turbo model is fine-tuned using the IBM-30K claims dataset \cite{aharoni-etal-2014-benchmark}.
 First, we structured the dataset according to the fine-tuning guidelines of OpenAI, where the system instruction was to return claims as it is, and user and assistant instructions were examples from the dataset.
 Only 11 instances are able to produce a good result for fine-tuning a large model like GPT3.5 \cite{OpenAI}.
 Once the model is able to return claims from the passage, the claims are matched to the original text using REGEX.
 An instance of GPT-3.5 cannot be used by itself because we need to return an exact match so it can be highlighted- this is something a fine-tuned model achieves significantly better.
 The match is then highlighted in yellow.
 The main challenge in this part was to create the fine-tuning dataset such that it would account for a diverse range of news articles of various lengths.

-\item \textbf{Counter-argument generation}: This is a basic instance of in-context few-shot learning \cite{brown2020language}.
-A few examples are provided in the prompt to show an instance of GPT 3.5 what a potential counter-argument could look like, and it is asked to generate counter-arguments for the claims that are passed to it in a list.
-This is then displayed on the right hand side of the page.
+\item \textbf{Counter-argument generation}: To generate effective counter-arguments, we fine-tune a GPT 3.5 based model using a rebuttal dataset \cite{orbach2019datasetgeneralpurposerebuttal}.
+The model was trained on 32,176 tokens across 8 epochs with a batch size of 1 and a learning rate multiplier of 2.
+The final training loss is shown in Figure~\ref{fig:training-loss}.
+LLMs by themselves are shown to generate effective rebuttals, but fine-tuning a model on a specific dataset ensures that the rebuttals are even more effective. \cite{carrascofarre2024largelanguagemodelspersuasive} show that these rebuttals, generated by LLMs are targeted, specific and persuasive, which would achieve a better result than just in-context learning.
+These counter-arguments are then displayed on the right hand side of the page.
 The users can click on "Expand" to see the whole counter-argument if they are interested in it.
 Although most times the contexts are efficient and refute the claim, sometimes they can be vague, especially if the claim is about a recent event that the LLM is not trained on.

 \end{enumerate}